16 September 2025

 21 March 2025

 In the light of climate change, biologists are working together to find a way of running scientific meetings in a more sustainable manner.
-We are putting a call out to everyone (biologists or not) to share with us their idea that could innovate the way we organise events with a lower environmental impact.
+We are putting a call out to everyone (biologists or not) to share with us their ideas to innovate event organisation to have a lower environmental impact.

-Write an essay of maximum 1000 words to details how your idea will change the way we organise scientific events and will open the door to a new concept of organising events in the next 10 years.
+Write an essay of maximum 1,000 words to detail how your idea will change scientific events organisation and will open the door to a new concept of organising events in the next 10 years.

 The best ideas will be rewarded.
 The winning essays will be rewarded with £250 for first prize, £150 for second prize and £100 for third prize.
 The winning essays will be selected by our Sustainability Committee and will have the opportunity to feature on our website. …